Extent of force indeterminacy in packings of frictional rigid disks

 Finally, we investigate the spatial distribution of the indeterminacy throughout the system.
 The aim is to find whether contacts that are located in a main force chain carry also larger force indeterminacies.
 In Fig.~\ref{Fig-Chains} (full circles) we plot the location of contacts that have larger $F_n$ than twice of the average normal contact force $\langle F_n \rangle$ (according to the original force network in the packing).
 We also plot the contacts with large force-indeterminacy $\Delta F_n$ (open circles) above the average $\langle \Delta F_n \rangle$.
 This way approximately the same number of open and full circles are plotted.
 It can be seen that contacts in force chains tend to have larger force indeterminacy in case of intermediate friction [Fig.~\ref{Fig-Chains}(a)], but for $\mu = 10$ the two patterns become seemingly different [Fig.~\ref{Fig-Chains}(b)].
-Indeed, if we determine the correlation between $\Delta F_n$ and $F_n$ over all contacts and plot it against the friction coefficient (Fig.~\ref{Fig-Correlation}), it reveals that the correlation vanishes for large frictions.
+Indeed, if we determine the correlation between $\Delta F_n$ and $F_n$ over all contacts of the original force network and plot it against the friction coefficient (Fig.~\ref{Fig-Correlation}), it reveals that the correlation vanishes for large frictions.
 Interestingly, the correlation exhibits again a nonmonotonic dependence on friction, where significant correlations are present for the intermediate friction regime and weaker correlations outside.
+This may have a statistical origin.
+When the indeterminacy is large (intermediate friction) it is plausible to expect that the correlation between $\Delta F_n$ and $F_n$ is enhanced, since finding a large force is more probable in a large interval of positive normal forces \footnote{We thank the referee for his/her valuable suggestion.}.

 We note that local force indeterminacies can be seen everywhere in our packings.
 This is in contrast to what has been reported in Ref.~\cite{Unger05}, where in case of large friction undetermined contacts formed localized clusters while contact forces in the rest of the packing became uniquely determined.
 Such localization is absent in the present study.
 We think that this difference originates from the different boundary conditions.
 In \cite{Unger05} the forces were kept fixed at the boundary which furthers the formation of a fully determined region.
 This is not the case here, where we prescribe only the global pressure.